17 still missing after Indonesia boat fire kills 23

 Another woman told the TV station that she and other passengers were rescued by a small boat.

+Minister of Transportation Budi Karya said that the chief of the Muara Angke port authority has been removed from the post for alleged negligence in overseeing the voyage.

-Despite the high number of people who were rescued, the ferry’s manifest showed that only 100 were registered as passengers, along with six crewmen, said Denny Wahyu Haryanto, head of the Jakarta Disaster Mitigation Agency.
-He said the vessel’s captain was under police investigation over the incident.
+Despite the high number of people who were rescued, the ferry’s manifest showed that only 100 were registered as passengers, along with six crewmen, said Haryanto, the Jakarta Disaster Mitigation Agency head.

+Col. Hero Hendrianto, chief of maritime police, said six people, including the vessel’s captain, two crewmen and two port officials, were detained for questioning.

 Ferry accidents are common in Indonesia, the world’s largest archipelagic nation, with more than 17,000 islands.
 Many accidents are blamed on lax regulation of boat services.